The International Hotel Law Review: China

 Data and hotel tech

 Companies operating in the hospitality sector are currently facing significant challenges in reviewing their data collection and processing systems, particularly, if they are adopting new technologies to help them with room reservations, check-in and check-out, and payments as is currently the trend not only for luxury brands.
-In the normal course of business hotels are collecting highly sensitive data such as guests' identification numbers, accommodation information, mobile phone numbers, ethnic origin, passport number and credit card details.
+In the normal course of business hotels are collecting highly sensitive data such as guests' identification numbers or passport numbers, medical health and credit card details.

-One of the challenges faced or will be faced by companies in the hospitality sector is the consent requirement for the transfer of data.
-Under the CSL, to obtain the informed consent of data subjects for transferring or disclosing any of their personal data to a third party is necessary though it lacks detailed requirements as to the nature of the consent.10 However, consent to an overseas data transfer may be implied by a person's actions.
-For example, when sending international emails or instant messages, making international phone calls or conducting international transactions over the internet in accordance with the draft Guidelines for Cross-Border Data Transfer Security Assessment released by The National Information Security Standardisation Technical Committee in May 2017.
-In addition, the latest revisions in the draft Security Assessment Measures issued by the CAC require all network operators to obtain regulatory approval for transfers of personal data outside of China.11 This burden is more onerous than the self-assessment procedure under the previous draft and would have significant implications for companies in the hospitality sector as network operators.
-However, regulatory approval for repeat or continuous transfers of personal data to the same recipient would not be required unless there is a change to the type of data being transferred, the purpose of the transfer, or the permitted retention period.12
+One of the challenges faced or will be faced by companies in the hospitality sector is the requirements for the transfer of personal data.
+Under the CSL, to obtain the informed consent of data subjects for transferring or disclosing any of their personal data to a third party is necessary, though it lacks detailed requirements as to the nature of the consent.
+However, consent to an overseas data transfer may be implied by a person's actions, for example, when sending international emails or instant messages, making international phone calls or conducting international transactions over the internet in accordance with the draft Guidelines for Cross-Border Data Transfer Security Assessment released by The National Information Security Standardisation Technical Committee in May 2017.
+In addition, the latest revisions in the draft Security Assessment Measures issued by the CAC require all network operators to obtain regulatory approval for transfers of personal data outside of China.
+This burden is more onerous than the self-assessment procedure under the previous draft and would have significant implications for companies in the hospitality sector as network operators.
+However, regulatory approval for repeat or continuous transfers of personal data to the same recipient would not be required unless there is a change to the type of data being transferred, the purpose of the transfer, or the permitted retention period.
+It is also worth noting that the PIPL introduces a new personal information transfer framework (i.e., data export by CIIOs and organisations processing a certain amount of personal information to be designated by the authority will be subject to the security assessment requirement), while other types of data export can be achieved by entering into a standard contract (which is to be formulated by the authority) with data recipients, obtaining data protection certification, etc. On top of the above, the PIPL also provides that information notice is required to be provided to, and 'separate consent' collected from, data subjects whose personal information will be transferred.9

-In light of these new regulations being subsequently adopted, companies are required to carefully review their IT structure, internal processes and internal data protection or privacy policies and develop new governance procedures or revise the existing ones to safeguard guests' privacy rights.
-The CSL imposes a mandatory obligation on companies to promptly inform data subjects of a data breach or other loss of personal data.
-A network operator is also required to report the cyber incident to the relevant sector regulator and to take immediate remedial action.13 Draft Regulations on the Multi-Level Protection Scheme (MLPS) of Cyber Security require network operators to report cyber incidents to the local branch of the Ministry of Public Security within 24 hours.
+In light of these new regulations to be subsequently adopted, the PIPL to be effective, and further implementation rules to be released, companies are required to carefully review their IT structure, internal processes and internal data protection or privacy policies and develop new governance procedures or revise the existing ones to safeguard guests' privacy rights.
+The China Data Protection Legislation imposes a mandatory obligation on companies to promptly inform relevant authorities and data subjects in the event a data incident has occurred, or is likely to occur, and to take immediate remedial action.
+Draft Regulations on the Multi-Level Protection Scheme (MLPS) of Cyber Security require network operators to report cyber incidents to the local branch of the Ministry of Public Security within 24 hours.
 In addition, under the National Contingency Plans for Cyber Security Incidents effective on January 2017, cyber incidents are required to be reported to the Cyber Security Coordination Office of the CAC under several circumstances.

-For multinational companies operating in the hospitality sector or multinational companies doing business in China in general, it is necessary to know about the China-specific add-on to its global data protection compliance programme.
-For instance, data localisation, security assessments prior to cross-border data transfer, personal information security impact assessments, and a multiple-level protection system.
+For multinational companies operating in the hospitality sector or multinational companies doing business in China in general, it is necessary to know about the China-specific add-on to its global data protection and cybersecurity compliance programme.
+This includes data localisation and security assessments where applicable prior to cross-border data transfer, personal information security impact assessments, and a multiple-level protection system.

 Franchising of hotels